Biography

 Teaching

-• I will create and teach the topic of “Generative AI: Principles and Practices“, focusing on the study of foundation models, through the following topic course in Fall 2024.
+• I am creating a new course of the theme “Generative AI: Principles and Practices“, focusing on the study of foundation models.
+The course in Fall 2024 will be listed as:

 This course will blend instruction with in-class group research and programming, offering a unique opportunity to bridge fundamental concepts with the latest advancements in AI applications.
 Registration will open in the Fall 2024 registration period—be sure to mark your calendars and register early to reserve your seat in this exciting course.